Matera

 Locorotondo is practically in between the Bari and Brindisi airports.
 If you fly into Bari, start your journey by heading south to Locorotundo.
 Spend a night or two in Polignano a Mare first.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
 Other great towns to visit are Alberobello, Lecce, and Ostuni.
-In addition, Matera (in the region of Basilicata) is amazing.
+In addition, Matera (in the region of Basilicata) is a must see!

 My Favorite Restaurant in Locorotondo Italy